hasenradball/DS3231-RTC/README.md

 The user must also ensure that two, other, required libraries are available to the Arduino IDE.
 This DS3231 library takes care to `#include`  the following in a program, but it does not install them in your Arduino IDE:

 * `Wire.h` : a widely-used Arduino library for I2C twowire communications
-* `time.h` : a modified C language header file to the corresponding microcontroller based tiome lib functions
+* `time.h` : a modified C language header file to the corresponding microcontroller based time lib functions

 **Remark**:<br>
 the AVR lib `time.h` is based on year 2000 against the c-standard libs are based on year 1970.<br>
 See [AVR-libc Time](https://www.nongnu.org/avr-libc/user-manual/group__avr__time.html)

+Note:<br>
-Note: At the time of writing, both of these libraries were included by default with a standard installation of the 1.8.x version of Arduino IDE for AVR-based devices.
+At the time of writing, both of these libraries were included by default with a standard installation of the 1.8.x version of Arduino IDE for AVR-based devices.

 A simple way to check for the availability of the two libraries is to compile the following, blank Arduino sketch.
 If the IDE does not complain that anything is missing, then the required libraries are available for use with this DS3231 library.